 Contracting via a recruitment agency

-Most contractors work for clients via recruitment agencies.
-In almost all cases, your agency will provide you with a draft written contract prior to starting a new role.
-This template should give you an example of what will typically be contained within the contract, and may highlight things which may be missing, or could be improved.
+This template should give you an indication of what is typically included and may highlight areas for improvement.
 It is worth noting that the ‘upper level’ contract between the agency and the client may also impact your IR35 status.